sam-19/sam-19.github.io/medical-imaging-viewer/contributors/index.md

 ## External libraries and resources

-Development of this app would not have been possible without numerous open source javascript libraries and the tremendous contributions of their developers.
+Development of this software would not have been possible without numerous open source javascript libraries and the tremendous contributions of their developers.
 The most important external libraries used in this project are:
 - [Vue.js](https://vuejs.org)
 - [Cornerstone.js](https://cornerstonejs.org/) and its submodules
   - CornerstoneMath